SleeplessChallenger/Near_Earth_Objects_Exploration/README.md

 5. write.py will write generated data from NEODatabase to either csv or json file.

+*If you want more indepth walk by check a little bit below

 **Notice**
 In data folder I've uploaded shortened versions of .json and .csv